 Hike through Old Fort Estate

-Hike through the Old Fort Estate's own development which is over 28 acres of pure serenity.
-One can hike a beautiful path stopping at various viewing locations all the way down to the flat headland which is located just above the sea.
+Hike through the Old Fort Estate's own estate which is over 28 acres of pure serenity.
 On the way you will see an abundance of wildlife, flowers, birds and other island creatures.
-Just next to this spot above the sea is a lovely cactus and rock stone garden.
-This plateau above the sea is an amazing viewing spot, where one can picnic, or have an idyllic wedding ceremony.
-From there you can continue through the old cart road to beautiful Ravine beach if you wish.
-Chances are there will be no one there and you will have this place all for yourself (ideal for honeymooners).
+One can hike a beautiful path stopping at various viewing locations all the way down to the flat headland which is located just above the ocean.
+This plateau is an amazing viewing spot, where one can picnic, or have an idyllic wedding ceremony.
+From there you can continue on through the old cart road to beautiful Ravine beach and on to Friendship Bay.

 Mt.
 Wynne, St. Vincent

 Mt.
 Wynne beach is reputed to be one of the best black sand beaches on St. Vincent.
 The site attracts many visitors and has grown into a popular recreational and entertainment spot with there being many activities especially for national holidays.
 It is used quite often by visitors en route by boat to and from the Falls of Baleine.
 Mt.
 Wynne Beach occupies two sites adjacent to each other, along the Leeward Coast approximately eleven miles from Kingstown.

 These gardens are located in the mountains above the Mesopotamia Valley and blessed with fertile, volcanic soil and frequent rainfall.
 Here you will find a wide variety of exotic flowers, spices and plants interspersed within green foliage in an environment which is cool, misty and quiet.
 The gardens are opened to the public on weekdays from 9 am to 5 pm between the months of December and August.
 Through our concierge service we can arrange tours to St. Vincent including these special gardens.